Skip to main content

 In some states, you or your attorney must write a demand letter notifying the auto manufacturer or dealership that you are making a lemon law claim.
 Others may require a recall notice on a new car or a tally of repair attempts.

 Under lemon law rules, buyers must receive a refund or replacement if there is no way to fix the vehicle.
-A replacement vehicle must be identical to the original vehicle or one of the same value.
+A replacement vehicle must be identical to the original vehicle or of the same value.
 In some states, the dealership must buy back the original vehicle.

-Do You Need a Lemon Law Lawyer?
+Do I Need a Lemon Law Lawyer?

-In most states, the dealership reviews all lemon law claims.
+In most states, dealerships review all lemon law claims.
 You can imagine they are not anxious to find themselves at fault for selling you a defective car.
 In addition, lemon laws are state-specific and subject to change.
-An auto dealer may carry out a case review with good intentions but not understand the legal jargon in the laws.
-Your best bet is to get legal advice about your case before discussing a possible replacement with the dealer or manufacturer.
+An auto dealer may conduct a case review with good intentions but not understand the legal jargon in the laws.

 Most lemon laws use a provision from the Magnuson-Moss Warranty Act that makes hiring an attorney easier for you.
 Known as fee-shifting, it moves the cost of attorney’s fees from the plaintiff to the manufacturer.
 As with contingency fees in a personal injury case, if you win, the attorney will bill your legal fees to the manufacturer.